KubeRocketCI/docs/versioned_docs/version-3.10/use-cases/custom-pipelines-flow.md

 Before proceeding with this use case, ensure the following prerequisites are met:

 - Access to a KubeRocketCI instance with permissions to create and edit **Components** and **Environments**.
-- A configured KubeRocketCI instance with at least one active [GitServer](https://docs.kuberocketci.io/docs/next/user-guide/add-git-server) (e.g., GitHub, GitLab or Bitbucket).
+- A configured KubeRocketCI instance with at least one active [Git Server](../user-guide/add-git-server.md) (e.g., GitHub, GitLab or Bitbucket).
-- Configured Argo CD instance with the [Add-ons repository](https://docs.kuberocketci.io/docs/next/operator-guide/add-ons-overview) added.
+- Configured Argo CD instance with the [Add-ons repository](../operator-guide/add-ons-overview.md) added.

 ## Scenario